noremacstew/bertram-coffee-break/README.md

 I considered using a backend API with a database, simply to showcase the capability, but it seemed overkill for this scope.

-Instead, we are using session storage to manage memory between browser sessions.
+Instead, we are using local storage to manage memory between browser sessions.

 ### Algorithm
 My application allows changing the price of drinks per round; while not required